-The key exchange (KEX) algorithm(s) used for key exchange can be selected in the sshd2\config file.
+The key exchange (KEX) algorithm(s) used for key exchange can be selected in the sshd2_config file.
 Multiple KEXs can be specified as a comma-separated list.

-'''

-KEXs diffie-hellman-group14-sha1,diffie-hellman-group14-sha224@ssh.com
+KEXs diffie-hellman-group14-shal,diffie-hellman-group14-sha224@ssh.com

-'''

 The supported KEX algorithms are the following: